 Simply put, save your money.
 Whilst some supplements such as green tea extract do show promising signs in encouraging weight loss.
 Most of the products out there have no clinical evidence of their efficacy.
 Usually, the ones that do so some benefit, the benefit is so minimal that you are better spending your money on better quality food choices or yoga classes.
 There is no magic pill for weight loss.

 Still not losing weight?

-I hope that these points resonate you and will give a starting point for achieving successful and long lasting weight loss.
-Unfortunately sometimes it is not as simple as following the above steps as there are other factors that are sabotaging your weight loss efforts.
+I hope that these points resonate with you and will give a starting point for achieving successful and long-lasting weight loss.
+Unfortunately, sometimes it is not as simple as following the above steps as there are other factors that are sabotaging your weight loss efforts.
 This may include hormone imbalances, toxic load, thyroid issues and adrenal imbalances.
 As a naturopath, I can help you to sort through these issues to get to where you want to be.
 Feel free to send me an email if you would like to discuss these issues further.